-The Escort Passport Max Ci twins, the Ci ($2,995 MSRP) and Ci 360 ($3,495 MSRP) succeed the Passport 9500ci, the remote (built-in) model we considered the best ever.
+The Escort Passport Max Ci twins, the Ci ($2,995 MSRP) and Ci 360 ($3,595 MSRP) succeed the discontinued Passport 9500ci ($1,995), the remote (built-in) model we considered the best ever.

-Like their forebear, both versions of the Escort Max Ci include laser jammers, the only defense against light-based technology.
-These are an upgraded design claimed to offer protection from variable-pulse laser guns able to outwit most laser jammers.
+Like their 9500ci forebear, both versions of the Escort Max Ci include what Escort diplomatically calls laser "shifters" as defense against light-based technology.
+These are an upgraded design claimed to offer protection from variable-pulse laser guns, ordinarily able to outwit laser jammers.

 The Max Ci and Max Ci 360 feature sets are identical except for display options.
 With its rear radar antenna, the Max Ci 360 can offer seven settings for displaying alerts.
-Learn more about the advanced display options.

-Like other Escorts, the Passport Max Ci/Ci 360 has a good audible information-delivery system with a choice of voice alerts or two sets of tones.
+Like other Escorts the Passport Max Ci/Ci 360 has a good audible information-delivery system with a choice of voice alerts or two sets of tones.
 The latter includes the standard Escort tones or doorbell-like chimes.

 Built-in Bluetooth allows the Max Ci to pair quickly with Escort Live, during which time the posted limit is displayed alongside current speed.

-The Max Ci receives an IVT filter, software to identify and ignore the nuisance signals generated by Blind Spot Monitoring systems.
+The Max Ci receives an updateable IVT filter, software to identify and ignore the nuisance signals generated by Blind Spot Monitoring systems.
 These systems use K-band radar transmitters mounted in the rear bumper and set off radar detectors up to 1,000 feet away.

 IVT is intended to combat these without having to shut off K band, a risky move since 20,000-odd K-band radar guns are still in use nationwide, not to mention a growing number of radar-triggered red light cameras.
-Learn more about red light cameras.

 On the road we found the Max Ci likely best suited to drivers who prefer set-and-forget operation and rely on voice alerts for important news